The Astroger Webpages

 Mathematical Heart Surface plotted via Mathcad 15 and posted to PlanetPTC.

-PlanetPTC is the union of new online PTC communities that includes users of the CAD programs Creo Elements/Pro (formerly Pro/ENGINEER) and Mathcad, as developed by Parametric Technology Corporation (PTC) of Needham, Massachusetts USA.
+PlanetPTC was the union of new online PTC communities that included users of the CAD programs Creo Elements/Pro (formerly Pro/ENGINEER) and Mathcad, as developed by Parametric Technology Corporation (PTC) of Needham, Massachusetts USA.

 In January 2011, Dan Marotta, the PlanetPTC webmaster, challenged Mathcad users to draw a heart surface such as was shown at the German website Mathematische Basteleien (Mathematical Tinkerings).
 I responded with the plot shown above.
 It is actually a "pointillist" plot, i.e., it is a 3D scatter plot of points lying on the surface of the heart.